recart/career/test-assignments/infrastructure-engineer-assignment.md

 We also love to see things in action, so ideally we could spin up and start the whole thing with docker-compose.

+You can use http://httpstat.us/ as a fake API.

 ---

 The goal of the assignment is to